Contents:

 The Return of the Morgan Dollar: 2021 and 2023 Editions

-After a century-long hiatus, the Morgan dollar made a return in 2021 to commemorate the centennial of its final mintage in 1921.
+What years were Morgan silver dollars minted in modern days?
+After a century-long hiatus, they made a return in 2021 to commemorate the centennial of its final mintage in 1921.
 These new releases were struck at the Philadelphia, Denver, and San Francisco mints.
 They reignited interest in the classic coin series.

-The 2021 Morgan silver dollar mintage was capped at 175,000 coins per mintmark, with a special 2021 CC Morgan dollar mintage that paid homage to the famous Carson City issues.
+What years were the Morgan silver dollars minted else?
 In 2023, the U.S. Mint took things further with the introduction of the 2023 reverse proof Morgan and Peace dollar mintage.
 It was a modern twist on two coin designs.
 These reverse proof editions, struck in limited quantities, feature a stunning finish that contrasts sharply with the traditional frosted design of proof coins.

 Why Are Morgan Dollars Desirable by Collectors?

-Morgan dollars, first of all, show America’s past with mints of New Orleans or the famed Carson City Mint, where Wild West history comes to life.
+These coins, first of all, show America’s past with mints of New Orleans or the famed Carson City Mint, where Wild West history comes to life.
 There are varying Morgan dollar mintage by year, and collectors can trace the ebb and flow of silver production, economic shifts, and even the political landscape through the history of these coins.